West Hindmarsh

 Employment performance in West Hindmarsh exceeds national averages across key labour market indicators

 West Hindmarsh has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate was 3.6% as of September 2025, lower than Greater Adelaide's 3.9%.
+The unemployment rate was 3.6% as of September 2025.
+This figure is lower than Greater Adelaide's rate of 3.9%.

-However, manufacturing is under-represented, at 4.7% of West Hindmarsh's workforce compared to Greater Adelaide's 7.0%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels in West Hindmarsh increased by 3.9% and labour force increased by 3.5%, causing a 0.3 percentage point drop in unemployment rate.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment rate.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to West Hindmarsh's employment mix, local employment is estimated to increase by 6.8% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Leading employment industries include health care & social assistance, education & training, and professional & technical services.
+Education & training has a particularly strong presence, with an employment share 1.4 times the regional level.
+Manufacturing is under-represented, with only 4.7% of West Hindmarsh's workforce compared to Greater Adelaide's 7.0%.
+Employment opportunities locally may be limited as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment levels increased by 3.9% and labour force grew by 3.5%, leading to a 0.3 percentage point drop in unemployment rate.
+In contrast, Greater Adelaide saw employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Hindmarsh's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment